Mustangally/Wiki.js/Automation/K3S-with-Ansible.md

 First, you’ll need Ansible installed.
 See my page on installing [Ansible](/Automation/Ansible-Basics) if needed.

 Next, you’ll want to clone [this repo](https://github.com/Mustangally/k3s-ansible) to your machine so that you can make changes to fit your environment.

+Should you wish to read a more in-depth explanation of what is going on, please see my [blog post](https://www.kkovach.com/building-a-k3s-cluster-with-ansible/).

 # Installing k3s
 Next, you’ll want to copy the `sample` directory within the `inventory` directory.